 Root Cause 4: The "Batch Size" could be too high or too low

-If you have timeouts and connection errors to the CMDB, the "Batch Size" could be too high.
+If there are timeouts and connection errors to the CMDB, the "Batch Size" could be too high.

-If there are no timeouts and no connection errors, you may be able to increase the "Batch Size" to get better performance.
+If there are no timeouts and no connection errors, increasing the "Batch Size" to get better performance may be possible.

-As a general rule, you probably should not increase the "Batch Size" higher than 100.
+As a general rule, the "Batch Size" should not be higher than 100.
 (There are exceptions, of course).